- Online Training

 Injuries, unfortunately, are a part of sports and training that cannot be 100% prevented.
 That’s right, I said it.
 We can prepare athletes for the physical demands of sport and life but there is no way to completely prevent a freak accident from happening.
 Reduce risk with intelligent training?
 Absolutely.
 Guarantee complete safety?
 Please never do that.

 I am not a doctor, athletic trainer, physical therapist, surgeon, psychologist or medical professional in any way.
 They men and women treat injuries, that’s their job.
 I am a fitness professional, and you likely are as well, but I think this message is important for us.
-Although we can’t completely treat a patient, we can help prepare an athlete for sports and even help them physically rebound from an injury.
+Although we can’t completely treat a patient, we can help an athlete learn how to mentally recover from an injury and even help them physically rebound from an injury.

 Not to mention, we can play an equally important role in the comeback from injury as the medical team by supporting an athlete mentally and emotionally as they ease their way back into the game.
 No matter what level of athletes or clients you work with, they trust you with their health & wellness, and that is truly a powerful gift to have.